Ramoun-Training/front-end_training/html_basics.md

   <summary>What are elements?</summary>
     <ul><ul>
         <li>Elements are the building block of any html document.</li>
-        <li>Elements represent the tags (opening tag and closing tag) used to markup different contents of the page.</li>
+        <li>Elements usually have opening and closing tags that surround and give meaning to content (used to markup content of the page).</li>
+        <li>Example: there are different tag options to place around text to show whether it is a heading, a paragraph, or a list.<span>[1]</span></li>
     </ul></ul>
 </details>